10.7 QSEN: Advocating for Patient Safety and Quality Care in Nursing Education

 Teamwork and Collaboration

-The Teamwork and Collaboration QSEN competency focuses on functioning effectively within nursing and interprofessional teams and fostering open communication, mutual respect, and shared decision-making to achieve quality patient care.[5]
+The Teamwork and Collaboration QSEN competency focuses on functioning effectively within nursing and interprofessional teams and fostering open communication, mutual respect, and shared decision-making to achieve quality client care.[5]
 Effective communication has been proven to reduce errors and improve client safety.[6]
 The Joint Commission also includes improved communication as one of the National Patient Safety Goals, aligning with this QSEN competency.
 Collaboration requires information sharing across disciplines with respect for the knowledge, skills, and experience of each team member.
 Two examples of tools used to promote effective teamwork and collaboration are ISBARR and TeamSTEPPS®.
 Additionally, “principles of collaboration” have been established by the ANA.

 ISBARR